anikhalder/anikhalder.github.io/index.md

 Over the course of my research, I have been fortunate to work closely with my collaborators [Alex Barreira](https://www.origins-cluster.de/forschung/origins-fellows/barreira), Alexandre Barthelemy, [Oliver Friedrich](https://www.usm.lmu.de/~oliverf/), Zhengyangguang Gong, and [Daniel Gruen](https://www.physik.lmu.de/en/about-us/people/contact-page/gruen.html).

 I was born and brought up in the town of Durgapur in West Bengal, India.
-After graduating from high school, I moved to Bremen, Germany in order to pursue my Bachelor in Physics.
+After graduating from high school, I moved to Bremen, Germany in order to pursue a BSc in Physics.
 During my undergraduate studies, I was the recipient of the [DAAD RISE Worldwide](https://www.daad.de/rise/en/rise-worldwide/) scholarship for two consecutive years which allowed me to pursue internships in astronomy at [St. Andrews](https://www.st-andrews.ac.uk/physics-astronomy/about/) and [Tenerife](https://www.iac.es/en).
-The internships solidified my interest in astronomy and after obtaining my Bachelors, I moved to Munich to pursue a Masters in Astrophysics.
+The internships solidified my interest in astronomy and after obtaining my bachelor's degree, I moved to Munich to pursue an MSc in Astrophysics.
 During my graduate studies, I worked part-time as a software developer in the [Scientific Computing research group of the Heinz Maier-Leibnitz Zentrum (MLZ)](https://mlz-garching.de/englisch/science-und-projects/project-coordination/scientific-computing.html), Garching.
-I have been in Munich since and after finishing my Master I am currently pursuing my PhD in Astrophysics at LMU.
+I have been in Munich since and after completing my master's degree, I'm currently pursuing my PhD in Astrophysics at LMU.
 For more details please refer to my CV.

 I love football and am a loyal supporter of Arsenal FC.